St Joseph's College, Melbourne: Sport

 Sport was an important ingredient in the education of boys attending North.
 The school had its own football squad as early as 1906 when it played its first match against Christian Brothers College, St Kilda at Albert Park where it scored 2 points.
 As enrolments grew then so did the involvement in other sports, often in competition with other schools.
-Inter school athletics, handball and tennis competitions, such as those conducted by the Associated Catholic Secondary Schools organization, were held as early as 1914 when the College won the Athletics Championship for that year.
-Membership to organizations such as that and also the Combined Secondary Schools group, around 1920, was one of the key features of the schools early history.
+Inter school athletics, handball and tennis competitions, such as those conducted by the then Combined Catholic Schools Association organisation, were held as early as 1911.
+The College was a founding member of the Association and won the Athletics Championship in 1914.

-The College was a founding member of the Associated Catholic Colleges, where it won competitions in various sports over the years.
 Their famous 70 meter long banners, North is Speed, Power, and a cheer squad, led by the Committee organizing War cries, or COW, where notable features of the annual competitions at the Olympic Park Stadium.

 St Joseph's College students also became members of one of the schools sporting houses or teams.
 These built on the existing pastoral class groupings to generate team spirit during sporting carnivals with students wearing their team colors.
 These houses, later named after four early headmasters of the college, were: